Altmetric Attention Score

 Appropriate use cases: The AAS is best used by individual researchers to understand the overall volume of attention that research has received online.
 Individuals may also use the “Score in Context” (found on Altmetric details pages) to understand how a research output’s score compares to other scores.

 Limitations: The AAS does not take into account the sentiments of mentions made about research objects, and thus does not help one understand the positive nor negative attention that a piece of research has received.
 According to Lockwood (2016), “Article titles with result-oriented positive framing and more interesting phrasing receive higher Altmetric [attention] scores”.
-Conflicting research exists as to whether the number of collaborators on a paper may increase or decrease an AAS.
-International collaborations may increase an AAS.
-Institutional prestige of authors reportedly does not affect an AAS.
-Legitimate self-promotion by authors may artificially increase an AAS.
-Journal impact factor and article accessibility may positively influence an article’s AAS; “publications from Social Sciences & Humanities have more mentions on Twitter and Facebook…[thus impacting an article’s AAS] than publications from both Engineering & Technology and Medical & Natural sciences”.
+Conflicting research exists as to whether the number of collaborators on a paper may increase or decrease an AAS (Didegah, 2016; Haustein, Costas & Larivière, 2015).
+International collaborations may increase an AAS (Didegah, 2016).
+Institutional prestige of authors reportedly does not affect an AAS (Didegah, 2016).
+Legitimate self-promotion by authors may artificially increase an AAS (Adie, 2013).
+Journal impact factor and article accessibility may positively influence an article’s AAS; “publications from Social Sciences & Humanities have more mentions on Twitter and Facebook…[thus impacting an article’s AAS] than publications from both Engineering & Technology and Medical & Natural sciences” (Didegah, 2016).

-Inappropriate use cases: The AAS should not be used to imply research impact of any kind, nor quality.
+Inappropriate use cases: The AAS should not be used as a direct measure of research impact of any kind, or quality.

 Auditability: To date, it is not possible to fully audit the AAS, as the weighting of the score depends upon non-public, company-assigned “tiers” for news sources, Twitter users, and some other sources that mention a research output.